The importance of sufficient Iodine in the body.

 - avoiding bromated breads and consuming plenty of unrefined sea salt along with an iodine-rich diet.

-Biocoherence offers a test to determine iodine deficiency in the human body.
-The first test is the Iodine challenge test, the second test also includes the determination of bromine in urine.
+Biocoherence offers a complete test to determine iodine deficiency in the human body.
+The first test is the Iodine challenge test and spot test, the second test also includes the determination of bromine in urine.
 With the second test, it is possible to determine if high bromine concentration plays a role in thyroid functioning, and if this element will cause possible side effects during iodine supplementation.